Enlarging and Reducing Sculptures for Bronze Statues

 less suitable for fine details

-PU foam has a finer grain and is denser than polystyrene, allowing us to mill with much greater precision.
-The material is heavier and more expensive, but produces a higher-quality base texture.
-In addition, PU is easier to finish by hand, for example by sanding or cutting away excess material.
-A finishing coat is usually required here as well, depending on the desired texture.
+PU foam has a finer grain and is denser than polystyrene, allowing for much more precise milling.
+The material is heavier and more expensive, but it provides a higher base texture.
+Furthermore, PU is easier to manually rework, for example, by sanding or cutting away material.
+Usually, a finishing layer is also required here, depending on the desired texture.

 Advantages: